 Below are some answers to the more common questions that those considering a rhinoplasty operation might ponder.

-Q: How can I know if rhinoplasty is right for me?
+Q: How can I know if nose surgery is right for me?

 Before committing to the procedure, you should discuss in depth with your surgeon what you think is currently wrong, what you are hoping to gain from the operation and the results you can realistically expect.
 Only commit to the operation if you are fully satisfied that the surgeon understands exactly what you want, that you understand what the operation involves, and how your nose is likely to look afterwards.